matwerber1/serverless-airflow-on-aws-fargate/README.md

 7. Add an auto-scaling mechanism for the webserver task (maybe for large deployments)
 8. Maybe use AWS ElastiCache for Redis, instead of a Redis container on Fargate (not sure if needed)

+## Other Topics

+### Web UI to edit DAGs

+Just to make my early learning a bit easier, I included an [airflow-code-editor](https://github.com/andreax79/airflow-code-editor) plugin, which gives a web UI to edit DAGs and commit to a local git repo.

+As Airflow is running in a container, this repo would of course be lost if the container were to restart, and running more than one container would lead to data inconsistency.
+Long-term, I'd rather see some sort of strategy where DAGs are maintained in an external GitHub or Code Commit repo and a cron job within the container periodically copies them into the DAG folder.

 ## Known Issues

 ### Bad Characters in Postgres Password